Towards the Worst-case Robustness of Large Language Models: Lower Bounding Worst-case Robustness

-\begin{remark} Note that the tightness of this bound relies on the assumption that the hypothesis set of \(f\) includes all functions mapping \(\mathcal{V}^N\) to \([0, 1]\).
-If we restrict the hypothesis set to functions that map to \(\{0, 1\}\) (i.e., hard functions that output only 0 or 1), this reduces to a 0-1 Knapsack problem.
-In such cases, a tighter bound can be obtained using dynamic programming.
-See \cref{appendix:proof:0-1knapsack} for details. \end{remark}
+Note that the tightness of \cref{algorithm:certify_knapsack} relies on the assumption that the hypothesis set of \(f\) includes all functions mapping \(\mathcal{X}\) to \([0, 1]\).
+If we restrict the hypothesis set to functions that map to \(\{0, 1\}\) (i.e., hard functions that output 0 or 1), this reduces to a 0-1 Knapsack problem, yielding a tighter result.

-To apply these solvers to specific smoothing kernels, a brute-force way is to enumerate all possible \(\bm{z}\) and perform \cref{algorithm:certify_knapsack} for these \(\bm{z}\).
-This requires \(O(|\mathcal{V}|^N)\) for Fractal Knapsack and \(O(|\mathcal{V}|^{2N})\) for 0-1 Knapsack.
-A clever way to do this is to categorize these items according to value-to-weight ratios and calculate the number of items (volume) for each category.
-Formally, the volume \(v(\gamma)\) for trading rate \(\frac{p(\bm{z}|\bm{x}_{adv})}{p(\bm{z}|\bm{x})}=\gamma\) is defined as: